 What can we learn about the new life in Christ?

-All those who surrender their lives to Jesus, they die to the law so that they might life for Christ
+All those who surrender their lives to Jesus, they die to the law so that they might live for Christ.

 -They get cut off from the genealogy of the first Adam and get united to the genealogy of the Second Adam.
 As a result, they are justified and come in the right relationship with God.